Jahia/jcrestapi/README.md

 context with the `/api` specific context.
 Therefore, all URIs targeting the API will start with `/modules/api`.
 Keep this in mind while looking at the examples below since we might not repeat the base context all the time.

+We further qualify the base context by adding `/jcr/v1` to the base context to specify that this particular API deals with the JCR domain and is currently in version 1.
+The scoping by domain allows us to potentially expand the API's reach to other aspects in the future while we also make it clear which version (if/when several versions are needed) of that particular domain API is being used by specifying it in the base context.

+`<basecontext>` will henceforth refer to the `/modules/api/jcr/v1` base context below.

 ### API version

-You can access the version of the API implementation using the `/modules/api/version` URI.
+You can access the version of the API implementation using the `<basecontext>/version` URI.
 This returns a plain text version String for the currently running API implementation.
 This can also serve as a quick check to see if the API is currently running or not.

 ### Workspace and language